 Lou Ellen is our founder and a life-long teacher.
-Beginning in January, 2007, he organized the Board and worked on the incorporation, certification as a non-profit, siting, recruiting, engaging volunteers, getting an architect and contractor, and many other tasks.
+Beginning in January, 2007, she organized the Board and worked on the incorporation, certification as a non-profit, siting, recruiting, engaging volunteers, getting an architect and contractor, and many other tasks.
 With the help of her family and friends, the school opened to classes in August, 2009.
-She is the Head of School, running all school operations with oversight of the Board of Trustees.
+She is the Head of School, running all school operations with oversight of the Board of Trustees as their sole employee (this is the optimal structure of governance, accepted by the accrediting agencies).
 The mission to which she dedicates our school is on our website.
 She teaches approximately half-time, the rest of her time given to administering the school.
 She has taught classes in science, biogeography, Chinese history, cursive writing, reading, archery, art, and making.

 Ph.
 D., Biology, City University of New York, 1984.